 ILE (Innovative Learning Environments) and e-Learning

 In order for our students to meet 'The Way We Learn' part of our school vision by being 'self-managing thinkers who are connected' Whitney Street School is gradually implementing innovative learning practices including the updating and modernisation of our current classrooms into flexible and modern learning environments in our school.
 The teachers have undertaken comprehensive professional development in this area over the past 3 years (and this will be ongoing), to ensure they provide the best possible educational opportunities for our children.
-Further information is provided here, and you are welcome to consult with your child's teacher at any stage.
+Further information is provided in our ILP Key Statements, and you are welcome to consult with your child's teacher at any stage.

 A variety of devices including laptops, tablets, Chromebooks, IPads, visualizers and data projectors feature in our day-to-day classroom activities.
 E-learning is an important tool and part of our learning.
 It is integrated across the curriculum to enhance teaching and learning.
 Whitney Street children learn to use technology to support their learning throughout their time at school.
 We have an informative website www.whitneystreet.school.nz (in fact, you're looking at it right now) and our Facebook page will keep you up to date with what is happening on a day to day basis.
 Many classes use Seesaw as a way to share what is happening at school with home, and celebrate their learning.